First semester

 Course outline

-Economics: Marginal reasoning, Cost-benefit analysis, Opportunity cost concept, Role of the market, Notion of price, Notion of equilibrium, Economic behavior, Imperfect functioning of the market, Externalities, Economic and social policies, Monetary policy, Growth and the environment.
+Computer science: Algorithms: variables, conditions, loops, functions, recursive functions; An example of a problem solved with two algorithms of different complexities; Economics: Marginal reasoning, Cost-benefit analysis, Concept of opportunity cost, Role of the market, Notion of price, Notion of equilibrium, Economic behavior, Imperfect functioning of the market, Externalities, Economic and social policies, Monetary policy, Growth and environment.

 Prerequisites